ozyurtf/cpu-scheduler/README.md

 **Then let's say that a scheduler starts running the producer**. **Producer produces an item and inserts it into the buffer, increments the value of the count from 0 to 1**, and lastly **wakes up the consumer** which is technically **not sleeping**.

-In another case, **let's say that count value equals to 1** and **consumer begins running its codes**. **It will first remove an item from the buffer** since count is not 0.
-Then it will **decrease the value of count from 1 to 0**, and **consume the item without waking up the producer** since the buffer was not full before extracting the item from it.

-So, **after consuming the item**, **the consumer will start the loop again**.
-At that moment, **count value equals to 0**. **That's why the consumer will sleep.**

-Sooner or later, **the producer will produce items and fill the whole buffer** while the consumer is sleeping.
-At that moment, **consumer has already been sleeping and since the buffer is full, the producer will sleep as well and they will both sleep forever**.

-The main issue in these two scenarios is that the **wakeup() call that is sent to a process that is not sleeping is lost**.
+The main issue in this scenario is that the **wakeup() call that was sent to a process that is not sleeping is lost**.

 So, we need to develop a **new mechanism that prevents this issue** and that also **allows multiple processes to access to the shared resources in a sycnhronized way** **on the basis of some shared resource (buffer)**.